-I love these things.
-They are only available seasonally (thank goodness) but I find my buggy steering towards them each year soon as they make their first showing in the grocery store.
+I love this recipe for pecan snowball cookies.
+I used to find my buggy steering towards the grocery store each year for the store-bought ones.
 I’ve always wanted to make my own and wondered if they would be even better at home.
-Well the good news is, a few years ago I FINALLY got a recipe for them from Mama!
+Well, the good news is, a few years ago I FINALLY got a recipe for them from Mama!
+The bad news is, they taste even better than store-bought snowball cookies.

-Place your softened butter, sugar, and salt in a mixing bowl and cream it til it’s git up and go done got up and went.
+Place your softened butter, sugar, and salt in a mixing bowl and cream it until it’s git up and go done got up and went.

 Just dump your flour in there.
 Be rebellious with me.